-The widespread adoption of IoT in enterprise applications, including the manufacturing, agriculture, industrial automation, retail and healthcare industry sectors, among others, along with an increasing dependence on smartphone applications and always-connected computers, and the constraints of 4G LTE technology are prompting mobile network operators to embark on an accelerated rollout of 5G communications to keep pace with expected network demands.
-As the fifth-generation wireless broadband technology, 5G NR is based on the 3GPP Release 15 standard.
-The key operating ranges for 5G spectrum globally are in the sub-6 GHz (below 6 GHz), and millimeter wave (28 GHz and 39 GHz bands), with speed offerings greater than 1 Gigabit ("Gb") per second and sub-millisecond latency, providing better coverage and signaling efficiency.
-Networks utilizing 5G technology are expected to deploy meaningfully in 2020 and beyond.
+5G addresses the constraints of 4G LTE technology with wider spectrum bandwidths, multi-gigabit speeds, and ultra-reliable low latency, in addition to other advancements.
+As the fifth-generation wireless broadband technology, 5G is based on the Release 15 standard defined by the Generation Partnership Project ("3GPP"), an international consortium responsible for the development of mobile standards.
+The key operating ranges for 5G spectrum globally are in the sub-6 GHz (below 6 GHz), and millimeter wave (28 GHz and 39 GHz) bands, with speed offerings greater than 1 Gigabit ("Gb") per second and sub-millisecond latency, providing better coverage and signaling efficiency.